dwarvesf/handbook/memo/make-a-moc.md

 ---
 title: How to make a MOC
+description: "Learn how to create a Map of Content (MOC) for knowledge hubs.
+This guide introduces MOC's benefits and providing a step-by-step process for organizing and linking notes effectively"
 date: 2024-06-10
-description: Learn how to create a Map of Content (MOC) for knowledge hubs.
-This guide introduces MOC's benefits and providing a step-by-step process for organizing and linking notes effectively
 authors:
   - zlatanpham
 tags: